-Volkswagen is the flagship brand of what is now the world's largest automotive manufacturer, whose portfolio houses more than eight other international passenger car marques.
+Volkswagen is the flagship brand of the world's largest automotive manufacturer, whose portfolio houses eight other international passenger car marques.
 VW still dominates the Volkswagen Group, accounting for more than half of total volumes.
 The brand has proved far more long-lived than its origins as a concept car for the Third Reich might have suggested.
-Reintroduced after World War II by Germany's post-war occupying authority, it was subsequently adopted as a symbol of the counter-culture revolution of the 1960s.
+Reintroduced after World War II by Germany's post-war occupying authority, it was subsequently adopted as a symbol of the counter-culture revolution of the 1960s, especially in America.
 Since then, VW has successfully modified its appeal to become arguably the most "classless" car of the modern age, with a broad appeal to all levels of society, underpinned by a reputation for fine engineering and consistently effective advertising, which features regularly among the winners at awards ceremonies around the globe.
 As a result, it remains well and truly the "people's car" it was originally designed to be.
-The brand's reputation took a sizeable hit in the key US market in 2015 as a result of the "Dieselgate" emissions-cheating scandal, but its most important territory is now China.
-Global registrations were 6.91m passenger vehicles in 2018, placing VW second behind Toyota by volumes.
-(Light commercial vehicles under the VW brand sold an additional 500k units in 2018).
-The Tiguan SUV narrowly overtook longtime champion Golf for the first time as the brand's top-selling model worldwide.
-The two were the world's #5 and #6 best-sellers, while Polo ranked #8.
-China alone accounted for almost 3.2m cars, more than double the country's next biggest seller.
+The brand's reputation took a sizeable hit in the US in 2015 as a result of the "Dieselgate" emissions-cheating scandal, but its most important territory is now China.
+Like all auto brands, global registrations were dented by the Covid crisis, falling from 6.91m passenger vehicles in 2018 to 5.73m.
+It still sits in second place behind Toyota by volumes.
+(Light commercial vehicles under the VW brand sold an additional 372k units in 2020).
+The Tiguan SUV narrowly overtook longtime champion Golf for the first time in 2018 as the brand's top-selling model worldwide, and extended its lead in 2020 with sales of 607k units, ranking #5 overall.
+Golf slipped back to 8th place with 492k units.
+China alone accounted for almost 2.9m cars (down 10% on the year before), almost double the country's next biggest seller.
+However production was hampered by a shortage of electronic components towards the end of the year.
 The VW brand is marketed there through three separate joint ventures with local partners.
-The Lavida sedan - designed specifically for the local market and sold almost nowhere else - was the country's single best-selling car.
+The Lavida sedan - designed specifically for the local market and sold almost nowhere else - was the country's single best-selling car in 2020 and the global #9 with 464k units.
+The Polo and Passat were both among the global Top 20; the Bora and Sagitar (another China-only model) were among the Top 30.
 Partly in response to the Dieselgate scandal, Volkswagen has made electric mobility a key focus for future development.
-It unveiled several concept models under the all-electric ID banner in 2018 and 2019.
+It has unveiled several concept models under the all-electric ID banner since 2018.
+The ID.3 became available for sale for the first time during 2020; the ID.4 launched in 2021.
 Herbert Diess is executive chairman of parent Volkswagen Group, and was also CEO for the Volkswagen passenger car brand until Spring 2020.
 He handed over that role to Ralf Brandstaetter, previously COO of the VW brand.

 Which agencies handle advertising for Volkswagen?
 Find out more from Adbrands Account Assignments